This post may contain affiliate links. See our disclosure policy.

 - Preheat oven to 400-degrees.
 Combine chicken, cream cheese, Monterey Jack cheese, salsa, and salt & pepper in a medium-sized bowl.
 Mix together well.

 - Evenly distribute chicken mixture over each tortilla, making a line down the middle of each tortilla and then rolling them up tight.

 - Line a baking sheet with aluminum foil and spray with cooking spray.
-Place rolled up tortillas evenly spaced on the cookie sheet (seam side down) and spray cooking spray generously over the top.
+Place rolled up tortillas evenly spaced on the cookie sheet (place seam side down) and spray cooking spray generously over the top.